 Okay, so how do we prove what we do with the children to the Ofsted inspector then?

 Well, one of the things we do is show them our secret Facebook group as mentioned earlier.
 Another thing we do is we compile a slideshow of our images and save them as a video.
 We even add a soundtrack to make it more fun to watch.
-We upload the video to our secret parent facebook group and get everybody’s approval.
-The video is edited in accordance with their wishes and then consent is sought to share the final product with the inspector.
-It’s really no different to sitting down with the inspector and pulling out each child’s developmental journal – they’re going to want to see evidence one way or another.
+We upload the video to our secret parent facebook group and get everybody’s feedback first.
+The video is then edited in accordance with their wishes and then consent is sought to share the final product with the inspector.
+It’s really no different to sitting down with the inspector and pulling out (or up if recorded digitally) each child’s developmental journal – they’re going to want to see evidence one way or another.
 Any child whose parent does not consent of course will have their photos removed from the video completely, even where they appear in group shots.
-All being well (and it always has been up to now) the video is screened on a loop on a screen throughout the inspection.
-You can even add the link to the video onto your digital SEF so that the inspector can view it before visiting.
+All being well (and it always has been up to now) the video is presented on a loop on a screen throughout the inspection.
+You can even save the video as a web link and share it on your digital SEF so that the inspector can view it before visiting.
 Heck, you can add any link to any evidence you want to showcase in fact, such as training certificates, CPPD logs etc.

 I’ve trialed dozens of apps and a whole range of online learning journals, some free some not.
-Although they didn’t work out for me you might like them but whatever you do, don’t expect them to drastically reduce your paperwork – they certainly didn’t for me.
+Although they didn’t work out for me (for one reason or another) you might like them but whatever you do, don’t expect them to drastically reduce your paperwork – they certainly didn’t for me.
 At the end of the day, I just keep coming back to microsoft powerpoint because, like, why reinvent the wheel?